 - become an insolvent under administration

-- fail to lodge an annual statement and pay an annual licence fee and any late payment fee by the date required
+- fail to lodge an annual statement and pay any required annual licence fee and any required late payment fee by the date required

 - serve a prison term in Victoria or elsewhere